smscommunity/sms-guide/_general/setup.md

 ## Recording

+There are three options you have to capture your game.
+These are ordered from best to worst quality.
-Its recommended to use a Wii2HDMI and an HDMI capture card.
-You can also use component cables if your capture card allows for it, or if you have a .
+- You can use component cables if your capture card allows for it, or if you have a Retrotink 5X.
+- Its recommended (due to cost) and comparable to component to use a Wii2HDMI and an HDMI capture card.
+- You can use S-Video and it will be slightly better than RCA.
+- The lowest quality option you have is RCA connection.
+(Yellow, red, and white plugs)

+### OBS Settings
+- Frame rate should be set to either 29.97 or 59.94 to reduce dropped/repeated frames. *Not 30/60fps*
+- Multiple audio tracks are useful in seperating discord, microphone, or music audio from the gameplay audio.
+[Tutorial Here](https://www.youtube.com/watch?v=h1MjrylqbTc).
+- Replay buffer is used as a tool that records the previous designated seconds of gameplay using your RAM.
+It is extremely useful for recording ILs.
+Set at least 240s (4 minutes, around 100mb) or more depending on your IL times.
+If your replay buffer is running, when you complete an IL, you can hit the save button to the right and save the video instantly.

 ### Wii2HDMI
 **[Cheap](https://www.amazon.com/dp/B0CZ716J42)**, $5